The RocPortal is now available. Learn more.

 • Energy Level: MEL or SEL (when available)

-Change to the Barriers workflow tab then:
+To add a barrier, change to the Barriers workflow tab, then:

 1. Select Barriers > Add Barrier add barrier icon

 2. In the Add Barrier dialog, enter a height of 4 m.
 Keep the Default Barrier Property in the dropdown.
+The Default Barrier property can be viewed in detail by clicking on the pencil icon.

 adding barrier dialog